Erenalp06/person-management-system-api/README.md

   - Database operations with Data JPA
   - Ensure data integrity with validation
   - Improve performance with asynchronous processing
+  - Using logger for both functionality and feature tracking

 ## Getting Started